National Fund for Scientific Research: History

 The National Fund for Scientific Research (NFSR) was founded on 2 June 1928 after a call by king Albert I of Belgium for more resources for scientific research.
 On 1 October 1927, in a speech at Cockerill in Seraing, King Albert I strongly emphasized the importance of scientific research to the economic development of Belgium.
 He repeated his appeal for more resources, on 26 November 1927, in a speech to the Academy.
 This led to the creation within the University Foundation of the National Fund for Scientific Research on 2 June 1928.
 The new institute was led by Emile Francqui.

-Financial support initially came from the public, and from the Solvay family that gave 100 million Belgian francs.
+Financial support initially came from the public, and from the Solvay family that gave 25 million Belgian francs.
 Financial contributions from the state were not needed until 1947.
-Today, part of the funding still comes from non-governmental sources, such as from the charitable television station Télévie.
+Today, part of the funding still comes from non-governmental sources, such as from RTL-TVI's charitable initiative Télévie.

 The NFSR was the first Belgian organization to finance fundamental scientific research.
 Among the earliest projects funded were the stratosphere flights of professor Auguste Piccard.
 The FNRS-1 was a balloon that set a world altitude record.
 The NFSR also funded the FNRS-2, which was the first ever bathyscaphe built.